 With all the advantages of a double-wall tent, why would anyone want to buy a single-wall?
 Though they aren’t as durable or breathable, single-wall tents are significantly lighter and are much easier to pitch.
 They also tend to be smaller, allowing you to pitch them on ledges and other areas when space is at a premium.
 Single-walled tents are ideal for short trips where being fast and light is critical.

 When you sleep, you breathe out warm, moist air and inside a tent, this air rises and condenses.
 In the summer, this condensation builds up and often rains back down on you, leaving you and your gear damp.
-During winter, this same condensation freezes and instead of it raining, it can actually snow.
-This snow obviously makes everything inside wet, including your clothes and sleeping bag.
-To prevent the buildup of condensation, tents need to be adequately ventilated using either physical vents which allow fresh air to circulate or breathable fabrics that allow for the exchange of moisture.
+During winter, this same condensation freezes.
+Instead of it raining inside of your tent, it can snow.
+This snow makes everything inside wet, including your clothes and sleeping bag.
+Tents need to be adequately ventilated using either physical vents, which allow fresh air to circulate or breathable fabrics that allow for the exchange of moisture to prevent condensation buildup.

 In our testing, we found that vents are the most effective way to reduce this condensation.
 Single-walled tents struggle with condensation because they only have a single layer protecting you from the elements.
 They don’t feature many vents because each leaves an opening for rain or snow to get inside.
 Instead of vents, most single-wall options rely on breathable fabrics, but even the best material doesn’t exchange water as well as a vent.
 The Big Agnes Shield 2 (a single-walled tent) tries to maximize airflow by using two strategically placed side vents that allow water vapor to escape.